newellbrandon/kastendevhub.github.io/README.md

 # Veeam Kasten DevHub

 Welcome to the Veeam Kasten DevHub site.
-This site is intended to servce as a publicly-accessible web property where engineers, architects, partners, and others can share their experiences, tips, tricks, guides, recipes, etc around implementing, managing, integrating, and enhancing Kasten K10.
-Note that nothing proprietary, forward-facing, or otherise non-public knowledge should be published via this site.
+This site is intended to serve as a publicly-accessible web property where engineers, architects, partners, and others can share their experiences, tips, tricks, guides, recipes, etc around implementing, managing, integrating, and enhancing Kasten K10.
+Note that nothing proprietary, forward-facing, or otherwise non-public knowledge should be published via this site.
 Any official announcements, support documentation, knowledge base articles or release notes should be published via official channels

 ## Getting Started